 Here are some of the questions we encountered in writing this article.
 We hope you find the answers to these questions useful.

-The Russia government intends to control what its citizens can see, hear, and say online.
+The Russian government wants to control what its citizens can see, hear, and say online.
 Foreign websites and media carry news and opinions that the Russian government doesn't like.
-Meanwhile, foreign social media sites empower Russian citizens to comment on, even criticize government policy.
+Meanwhile, foreign social media sites empower Russian citizens to comment on and even criticize government policy.

 Note: If you want to see a list of blocked websites in Russia, you can do so using this article.